 Scientific Advisory Board

 HemoGenix® is a privately held company located in Colorado Springs, Colorado.
 HemoGenix® was founded in March 2000 by Ivan N. Rich, PhD, an internationally recognized researcher in the field of developmental, experimental and applied clinical hematology.
 HemoGenix® was initially formed as a Contract Research Service Laboratory for the biopharmaceutical industry to test new drug candidates for their effect on stem and other primitive cells of the blood-forming system.
 HemoGenix® was the first company to provide true, high throughput screening and testing in vitro assays that provided a high degree of predictive value that can be directly extrapolated to the human situation.
-Virtually all the patented and proprietary assays developed by HemoGenix® have also been further developed into assay kits for in-house use that are produced, manufactured and sold around the world from the Colorado Springs facility.
+Virtually all the patented and proprietary assays developed by HemoGenix® have also been further developed into assay kits for in-house use.
+These are produced, manufactured and sold around the world from the Colorado Springs facility.

 In addition to performing contract service and producing assay kits for stem cell, basic and veterinary research, the biopharmaceutical industry and in vitro environmental testing and assays for cellular therapy, HemoGenix® is the exclusive distributor in the Americas and Asia for Pecon GmbH, Germany that produces The POC Tissue Culture Chamber Systems and numerous accessories for microscopes.

 Ivan N. Rich, PhD is Founder, Chairman and CEO of HemoGenix®, Inc and adjunct Professor in the Department of Biology at the University of Colorado at Colorado Springs.
 Dr. Rich is also the inventor of all of the patented and proprietary assays used by HemoGenix® today.

 Dr. Rich obtained his BSc in biochemistry at the University of Sussex in Brighton/Falmer, England in 1973.
 He completed his PhD in 1978 at the University of Ulm in Ulm, Germany and completed a second thesis in Experimental Hematology in 1995.
 His postdoctoral research was performed at the University of Chicago between 1981 and 1983 with Dr. Eugene Goldwasser who, together with his associates, was responsible for obtaining the first partial amino acid sequence of purified erythropoietin (EPO) that eventually led to the production of the first human recombinant EPO used around the world to alleviate the symptoms of chronic anemia.